Polarized Antimatter in the Proton from Global QCD Analysis

 The results for the light quark polarization ratios $\Delta q/q$ are shown in \fref{f.pol}.
 As is well known, the polarization is positive for $u$ quarks and negative for $d$ quarks.
 Without positivity constraints, a nonzero ratio can be extracted for $u$ up to $x \approx 0.8$ and for $d$ up to $x \approx 0.6$.
 With positivity constraints this is extended further up to $x \approx 0.85$ and $x \approx 0.7$ for $u$ and $d$, respectively.
 Given the phenomenological interest in the behavior of $\Delta q/q$ as \mbox{$x \to 1$}~\cite{Brodsky:1994kg, Jimenez-Delgado:2013boa, Jimenez-Delgado:2014xza}, our simultaneous extraction of unpolarized and helicity PDFs including the $W$-lepton data provides the most reliable determination of the ratios to date.

 The inclusion of the latest $W$ data also provides unambiguous signs for $\pub$ and $\pdb$, leading to a positive $\pub/\bar{u}$ and a negative $\pdb/\bar{d}$, matching their quark counterparts.
-Without (with) positivity constraints, $\pub/\bar{u}$ can be distinguished from zero up to values of $x \approx 0.25$ ($x \approx 0.35$), while for $\pdb/\bar{d}$ it can be distinguished from zero up to $x \approx 0.35$ ($x \approx 0.4$).
+Without (with) positivity constraints, $\pub/\bar{u}$ can be distinguished from zero up to values of $x \approx 0.35$ ($x \approx 0.40$), while for $\pdb/\bar{d}$ it can be distinguished from zero up to $x \approx 0.35$ ($x \approx 0.45$).
 As with the asymmetry, the inclusion of positivity constraints makes little difference below $x = 0.1$ for both the quarks and antiquarks but reduces the uncertainties at larger $x$.

 Finally, in \fref{f.spin} we show the truncated integral $\int_{0.01}^{1} \diff x\, \Delta q(x)$ at $Q^2=4$ GeV$^2$ for the light quarks and antiquarks before and after including the RHIC $W$ data.
 The lower limit of integration is chosen to roughly match the lower $x$ limit of the data.
-We see an improvement for $\Delta u^+$ and $\Delta d^+$ of roughly 25 to 50\%, while for the light antiquarks the improvement is as much as 80\%.
-While prior to the inclusion of RHIC $W$ data the sign of the antiquark contributions to the proton spin was unknown, after including these data we find that $\pub$ ($\pdb$) provides a small but unambiguously positive (negative) contribution to the proton spin.
-Prior to the inclusion of the RHIC data, the results for $\pub$ and $\pdb$ depend heavily on the inclusion of positivity constraints.
+We see an improvement in the uncertainties for $\Delta u^+$ and $\Delta d^+$ of roughly 30\%, while $\pub$ sees an improvement of roughly 40\% and $\pdb$ an improvement of roughly 20\%.
+While prior to the inclusion of the RHIC $W$ data the sign of the $\pub$ contribution to the proton spin was consistent with zero, after including these data we find that $\pub$ provides a small but unambiguously positive contribution to the proton spin.
+Prior to the inclusion of the RHIC data, the result for $\pub$ depends heavily on the inclusion of positivity constraints.
 When the RHIC data are included, however, this dependence is significantly reduced, allowing for an extraction that is far less dependent on theoretical assumptions.

-Our truncated moments for $\Delta u^+$ and $\Delta d^+$, with values $0.779(34)$ and $-0.370(40)$, respectively, are only slightly smaller in magnitude than the corresponding full moments from lattice QCD calculations, which find $0.864(16)$ for $\Delta u^+$ and $-0.426(16)$ for $\Delta d^+$ \cite{Alexandrou:2020sml}.
-This comparison suggests that the contributions to the light quark moments below $x = 0.01$ must be small.
-Interestingly, we note that the contributions from $\pub$ and $\pdb$ ($+0.061(30)$ and $-0.065(35)$, respectively) approximately cancel in the sum.
+Our truncated moments for $\Delta u^+$ and $\Delta d^+$, with values $0.771(25)$ and $-0.363(23)$, respectively, are only slightly smaller in magnitude than the corresponding full moments from lattice QCD calculations, which find $0.864(16)$ for $\Delta u^+$ and $-0.426(16)$ for $\Delta d^+$ \cite{Alexandrou:2020sml}.
+This comparison suggests that the contributions to the light quark moments below $x = 0.01$ are small.
+We find nonzero truncated moments for $\Delta \bar{d}$ and, for the first time, $\Delta \bar{u}$, which was found to be consistent with zero in both the NNPDFpol1.1 and DSSV08 analyses.
+Interestingly, the contributions from $\pub$ [$+0.044(17)$] and $\pdb$ [$-0.056(24)$] approximately cancel in the sum.